 Build Your Qualifications

 Some of your existing experience and skills may be useful when it comes to a new career.
 But you’ll likely need to freshen up your resume and carefully consider what you have to offer.
 Do also remember that your career shift could require education and experience that you don’t have.
 This doesn’t necessarily mean that you will need a new degree, but you’ll likely need to get at least some qualifications under your belt.
 While you’re making the transition, consider volunteering or taking an internship with a company willing to train and educate you.
+Once you have your new qualifications, you can search for the next step.
+If you want to work in medicine, that could be finding the ideal open radiology residency positions, for example.

 Get Some Help